esl/amoc/integration_test/readme.md

  `./integration_test/test_distribute_scenario.sh`

-This will install sample scenario `dummy_scenario.erl` on node `amoc-1` using curl and then verify that scenario was propagated to the other node in the cluster `amoc-2`.
+This will install a sample `dummy_scenario.erl` on node `amoc-1` using curl and then verify that it was propagated to the other node in the cluster `amoc-2`.

 ### 4. Run the scenario and verify that it finishes without errors